Multiplicity of non-acyclic ${\rm SL}_2$-representations and L-functions of the odd-twisted Whitehead links: Introduction

-It turns out that the phenomenon observed for the Whitehead link (and for the manifolds obtained by surgery on it) is not an exception: we consider further examples of odd twisted Whitehead links $W_{2n-1}$ (see \cref{fig:TwistedW}).
-These are hyperbolic links with the linking number zero, whose character varieties and Reidemeister torsion have been computed by Nguyen and the third author in \cite{NguyenTran}.
-In particular, for each twisted Whitehead link, there is exactly one geometric component in the character variety, which contains the lifts of the holonomy representation.
+We further study the family of odd-twisted Whitehead links $W_{2n-1}$ with $n\in \Z$ (see \cref{fig:TwistedW}).
+These links are hyperbolic and have linking numbers zero.
+Their ${\rm SL}_2\C$-character varieties $X(W_{2n-1})$ and the torsion functions $\tau$ have been computed by a series of studies by the third author and Nguyen \cite{Tran2016JKTR.CV, Tran2018IJM,NguyenTran}.
+In particular, each of the varieties has a specific component called \emph{the geometric component}, namely, the component containing the class of holonomy representations.

-First, we prove the following proposition: \begin{proposition} Each component of the character variety of the odd twisted Whitehead link $W_{2n-1}$ is a smooth surface in $\C^3$. \end{proposition} Then we study the vanishing multiplicity of the divisor of the torsion on these character varieties.
-We prove the following: \begin{theorem} The divisor of the torsion has multiplicity two on the geometric component of the character variety of any twisted Whitehead link $W_{2n-1}$.
-On the other components, either it has multiplicity one, or the torsion vanishes identically. \end{theorem}
+We first verify the following with slight effort. \begin{proposition} Each component of the $\SL_2\C$-character variety of the odd-twisted Whitehead link $W_{2n-1}$ is a smooth surface in $\C^3$. \end{proposition} Afterward, we will establish the following. \begin{theorem} Let $D(\tau)$ denote the divisor of the torsion function $\tau$ on the variety $X^{\rm irr}(W_{2n-1})$ of irreducible $\SL_2\C$-characters of the odd-twisted Whitehead link $W_{2n-1}$ with any $n\in \Z$.
+Then, $D(\tau)$ has multiplicity two on the geometric component, whereas $D(\tau)$ has multiplicity one or $D(\tau)=0$ holds on any other component. \end{theorem}

-Considering surgeries with slope $-1/m$ on twisted Whitehead links $W_{2n-1}$, we obtain the double twist knots $J(2m,2n)$.
-We deduce the following corollary from the fact that the representations in $X({W_{2n-1}})$ which factor to representations of the fundamental group of double twist knots lie in the geometric component: \begin{corollary} The torsion vanishes with multiplicity at least two on the character variety of double twist knots $J(2m,2n)$. \end{corollary}
+For each $l\in \Z$, the $-1/l$-filling of $S^3-W_{2n-1}$ along a component of $W_{2n-1}$ yields the exterior $S^3-J(2n,2l)$ of so-called the double twist knot $J(2n,2l)$.
+Similarly to the case of $W$ and $J(2,2l)$, we may deduce the following. \begin{corollary} The torsion vanishes with multiplicity at least two on the variety of irreducible ${\rm SL}_2\C$-characters of any double twist knot $J(2n,2l)$. \end{corollary}

+\begin{remark} (1) We have similar results for even-twisted Whitehead links $W_{2n}$ and double twist knots of type $J(2n-1,2l)$.
+The divisor $D(\tau)$ of the torsion function has multiplicity two on the geometric component of $X^{\rm irr}(W_{2n})$, whereas $D(\tau)$ has multiplicity one on the other components.
+Thus, $X^{\rm irr}(W_{2n})$ has no component where the torsion function vanishes identically.

+(2) For every $k \in \Z$, the Whitehead link $W_k$ is the result of a filling along a component of the Borromean ring $B=6^3_2=L6a4$.
+As we derived properties of $J(2,2l)$ from $W$ simultaneously, we may study the families $(W_{2n-1})_n$ and $(W_{2n})_n$ from the viewpoint of 3-component links.